ipsy-md/docs/docs/cluster/cecile/access.md

 !!!
 Warning Known Issues
     The DNS name resolution for `cecile.ovgu.de` does not work from the medical campus.
 Workaround: use the IP address directly.

+### How to request an guest account to access Cecile

+To obtain a guest account for Cecile it is necessary to obtain first a guest account at OvGU.

+- To do that the interested professor from Ipsy must request a guest account to the URZ by writing an email to `it-service` at `ovgu.de` with the following information about the guest researcher:

+    - First name
+    - Last name
+    - Date of birth
+    - A private-mail address, in case the password has to be reset
+    - Expiration date (Optional, max.
+1 year)

+- Once the OvGU guest account has been obtained, the professor needs to communicate the username to the cecile admin by writing to `cecile-admins-l` at `ovgu.de`.